saifalisew1508/TelegramAdderTool/README.md

 - Push the changes to your GitHub repo: `git push -u origin main`
 - Submit a pull request.
 - Don't add features written in the donation.
-- Don't sell the code 😅😡
+- Don't sell the code for scam anyone just spread it for free😅😡